MicrosoftDocs/azure-devops-docs/docs/repos/git/git-tags.md

    ![New branch from tag, Visual Studio.](media/git-tags/branch-from-tag-vs.png)

 2. Specify a branch name, verify the desired tag, and choose **Create Branch**.
-To checkout the new branch after it is created, choose **Checkout branch**.
+To check out the new branch after it is created, choose **Checkout branch**.

    ![Choose Create Branch, Visual Studio.](media/git-tags/branch-from-tag-create-vs.png)